neumino/rethinkdbdash/README.md

     timeoutGb: <number>, // how long the pool keep a connection that hasn't been used (in ms), default 60*60*1000
     maxExponent: <number>, // the maximum timeout before trying to reconnect is 2^maxExponent*timeoutError, default 6 (~60 seconds for the longest wait)
-    silent: <boolean> // console.error errors (default false) }
+    silent: <boolean> // console.error errors (default false)
+    cursor: <boolean> // if you want a cursor by default instead of an array or feed, default false
+    stream: <boolean> // if you want a stream by default instead of an array or feed, default false }
 ```